 We generate demand for our services through organic awareness and word-of-mouth, paid media spend, and partnership channels such as our relationships with homebuilders and online portals.
 Home sellers can visit our website or mobile app and answer a few questions about their home's condition, features and upgrades.
-For eligible homes, customers receive an initial home valuation range, which can be refreshed at any time through their personalized seller dashboard.
-The majority of our initial offers are algorithmically generated and do not require any human intervention.
+For eligible homes, customers receive a preliminary offer, which can be refreshed at any time through their personalized seller dashboard.
+The vast majority of our preliminary offers are algorithmically generated and require minimal human intervention.

-In order to finalize our offer, we conduct a free assessment to confirm all of the home details and identify any repairs that may need to be performed.
+In order to finalize our offer, we conduct a free assessment to confirm all of the home details and leverage human expertise to identify any repairs that may need to be performed.
 We have developed purpose-built software to guide home assessment workflows and collect over 100 unique data points regarding a home's condition and quality, which we incorporate as structured data into our underlying pricing models.
 Once completed, we finalize our offer, taking into consideration any necessary repairs, and produce the purchase agreement for the seller.
-Our objective is to provide a competitive cash offer to sellers and we believe this approach builds trust with our potential customers.
-Our business model is designed to generate margins from our service charge to sellers and adjacent products and services associated with a transaction, and not from the spread between acquisition price and resale price.
+Our objective is to provide a transparent and competitive cash offer, which we believe instills trust in our potential customers.
+Our business model is designed to generate margins primarily from our service charge to sellers, as well as adjacent products and services associated with a transaction.

-We closely track the number of potential sellers who accept the Opendoor offer versus listing their home on the MLS, and this conversion rate is an important factor for our growth.
+We closely track the number of potential sellers who accept the Opendoor offer versus listing their home on the MLS.
+This conversion rate is an important measure of the strength of our value proposition and driver of future growth.